 EU regulator does not expect approval for CureVac vaccine before August - source

-The European Medicines Agency (EMA) does not expect to make a decision on the approval of German biotech group CureVac's (5CV.DE) COVID-19 vaccine before August, an official at Germany's health ministry familiar with the matter told Reuters.
+FRANKFURT (Reuters) - The European Medicines Agency (EMA) does not expect to make a decision on the approval of German biotech group CureVac’s COVID-19 vaccine before August, an official at Germany’s health ministry familiar with the matter told Reuters.

 The source said German health minister Jens Spahn had provided the update on the EMA’s view on the timing of the review on Monday in a call with his regional state counterparts.